LinkedSoftwareDependencies/Article-Reproducability/content/components.md

 figure
 {:.todo}

-Several component subtypes are defined.
+Several `oo:Component` subclasses are defined.
-A component can be constructable, which means that it requires some form of instantiation before it can be used elsewhere.
+An `oo:Component` can be an `oo:Class`, which means that it can be instantiated based on parameters.
+All instantiations of `oo:Class` instances are an `oo:Instance`.
-It can also be a direct instance, meaning that it can directly be used within other components and needs no further instantiation.
+It can also be an `oo:Instance`, meaning that it can directly be used within other components and needs no further instantiation.
-A component can also be abstract, which does not allow directly instantiating this component type.
+An `oo:Class` can also be `oo:ClassAbstract`, which does not allow directly instantiating this component type.
 Abstract components can be used to define a set of shared parameters in a common ancestor.
-Conforming to the RDF semantics, components can have multiple ancestors, and are indicating using the `rdfs:subClassOf` predicate.
+Conforming to the RDF semantics, components can have multiple ancestors, and are indicated using the `rdfs:subClassOf` predicate.

-Say some things about parameters once the vocabulary on this has been fixed.
-{:.todo}
+The parameters that are used to instantiate an `oo:Class` to an `oo:Instance` are of type `oo:Parameter`.
+An `oo:Parameter` is a _subclass_ of `rdfs:Property`, which simplifies its usage as an RDF property.

 [](#module-n3) shows an example of the N3.js npm module using the components vocabulary.
 It exposes several components such as _Parser_ and _Lexer_.